tyroguru/BPFTrace-hol/kprobe.md

 blkid blkid.tab.old
 ```

+## Exercises

-Exercise: Expand the above script to print the parent directory for the file being unlinked.
+1. Expand the above script to print the parent directory for the file being unlinked.
+Hint: xxx

-Top tip: We can use the `print()` bpfscript function to print out member in an object without explicitly specifying them.
+Top tip: We can use the `print()` bpfscript function to print out members in an object without explicitly specifying them.
 For example, the arguments for a `vfs_write()` call are:

 ```
 $ bpftrace -lv 'kfunc:vfs_write'